elizabeth-breslin/Coded-Bias/README.md

 With the proper packages installed (ggplot2) this R file can be run all at once.
 Run the script line by line or all at once.
 Running the script will produce a bar plot (see ImageCount.png in the FIGURES folder)

 ##### all_race_train.py
-With the proper packages installed (sklearn.model_selection, shutil, tqdm, PIL, random) this pycharm file can be run all at once.
+With the proper packages installed this pycharm file can be run all at once.
 Run the script line by line or all at once.
-Running the script will produce a logistic regression plot and test accuracy percentage.
+The photo data to be analyzed should be downloaded onto the computer local drive to be imported.
+Running the script will produce a logistic regression plot and a test accuracy percentage.

 ##### white_train.py
-With the proper packages installed (sklearn.model_selection, shutil, tqdm, PIL, random) this pycharm file can be run all at once.
+With the proper packages installed this pycharm file can be run all at once.
 Run the script line by line or all at once.
-Running the script will produce a logistic regression plot and test accuracy percentage.
+The photo data to be analyzed should be downloaded onto the computer local drive to be imported.
+Running the script will produce a logistic regression plot and a test accuracy percentage.

 ## Data Folder
 ### Data Collection Process: